 There are interest-free payment plans and financing options adjusting better to your budget, allowing you to make monthly payments.
 Even some others opt for tax-deductible options with some financial institutions.
 You can check out some of the financing options available with our team right here.

-Parents whose teenage kids undergo treatment with braces can expect costs ranging from $3,000 to $6,000.
+Parents whose teenage kids undergo treatment with braces will have to likewise consult with an orthodontist to determine the cost of their treatment.
+Traditional metal braces are not as expensive as other options.
 Keep in mind that one of the most efficient, durable, and budget-friendly options is using traditional metal braces to treat crooked teeth and achieve a perfect smile.

-The cost of braces can change if you switch traditional braces for other cosmetic alternatives to braces.
-Ceramic braces can increase that amount to the $4,000 to $8,000 range.
-And even other design options like self-ligating braces can significantly change how the specialist plans orthodontic care.
+The cost of braces can change if you switch from traditional braces to other cosmetic alternatives to braces.
+Ceramic braces can increase that amount to something slightly above the average cost.
+And even other design options, like self-ligating braces, can significantly change how the specialist plans orthodontic care.

 Invisalign® clear aligners, an increasingly popular option, are very attractive to children who want to avoid calling too much attention to their new appliances.
 Still, parents do have to consider a similar price range.
 Do consider that average prices are always much more affordable to any family interested in orthodontic care for their children.

 Phase 1 orthodontics also presents additional costs.
-This phase can cost anywhere from $450 to $1500, and you have to factor in x-rays or emergency care.
+This phase can cost prices much lower than the overall treatment with braces because a child may not require the use of an appliance just yet, and you have to factor in x-rays or emergency care.
 If you are worried about the initial visit cost, you shouldn’t be.
 We offer first-time patients a complimentary exam.

 Can I Save Money with Early Orthodontist Care?